 Michigan Wolverines history

 Michigan football traces its roots back to 1878.
 The program has put forth a number of memorable squads and featured plenty of stellar players through the years, and the Wolverines faithful are among the most loyal throughout the world of college athletics.

-The official colors of the university are maize and blue, which were selected at a committee meeting way back in 1867.
+The official colors of the university are maize and blue, which were selected at a committee meeting in 1867.
 The fight song is known as “The Victors” and was composed by a student in 1898.
-Here are other notable nuggets from Michigan history.
+Here are other notable nuggets from Michigan history entering the 2021 season.

-While it has been a while since the last one, the University of Michigan has laid claim to 11 national titles during the vaunted history of the program.
-The last time came in 1997 when head coach Lloyd Carr led the squad to a perfect 12-0 record and a win over Washington State in the Rose Bowl.
+Although it has been a while since the last one, the University of Michigan has laid claim to 11 national titles in its vaunted history.
+The last came in 1997 when head coach Lloyd Carr led the squad to a perfect 12-0 record and a win over Washington State in the Rose Bowl.
 Charles Woodson had a season for the ages and was awarded the Heisman Trophy.

-Michigan games are a big attraction on the tube, and you can find them pretty easily as a result.
+Michigan games are a big attraction, and you can find them pretty easily as a result.
 Broadcast networks will vary by game, but you can generally find Wolverines action on one of the major outlets that cover NCAA football, such as ABC, ESPN, Fox or the Big Ten Network.
 In modern TV watching, you should be aware of multiple available streaming platforms.

 Tickets for Wolverines home games can be purchased via the Michigan Ticket Department, which is located in the South Campus athletic complex in Ann Arbor.
 They can also be purchased online via Michigan’s athletic website or on StubHub.
-Single-game ticket prices will vary by opponent and section requested.
-As an example, here’s the list price for tickets to a home game versus Wisconsin.
+Single-game ticket prices will vary by opponent and the section requested.